sumit-official/Head_Math_Trainner/README.md

 * python

 # How to use
-just go inside the dist folder and run math_trainer.exe if in case that does not work go back to the math folder and run math_trainer.py this one should work
+for now the .exe file is not working so you most have pygame and run the math_trainer.py

 # Contribution